fossasia/visdom/README.md

 #### vis.check_connection

 This function returns a bool indicating whether or not the server is connected.
+It accepts an optional argument for a number of seconds to wait for the server to come up.

 #### vis.replay_log
 This function takes the contents of a visdom log and replays them to the current server to restore a state or handle any missing entries.